anevjes/AzureSearch.SharePointOnline/README.md

 ## 2. Define the Azure Search Index, Indexer, SkillSet and SnynonymMap Defintions

 ### Index Definition
-During this phase we will need to consider all the SharePoint Fields that we would like to be indexed and exposed via Azure Search.
-We have provided a sample Azure Search index definition for you which includes some basic SharePoint Fields as part of the index.
+During this phase we will need to consider all the SharePoint Fields that we would like to be indexed and exposed via Azure Cognitive Search.
+We have provided a sample Azure Cognitive Search index definition for you which includes some basic SharePoint Fields as part of the index.

-Add Azure Search [Fields](https://docs.microsoft.com/en-us/azure/search/search-what-is-an-index) as you require them but make sure to always keep **SPWebUrl** and **blobUri** as the code has dependendencies on these two fields.
+Add Azure Cognitive Search [Fields](https://docs.microsoft.com/en-us/azure/search/search-what-is-an-index) as you require them but make sure to always keep **SPWebUrl** and **blobUri** as the code has dependendencies on these two fields.
 If you want to you can also add custom [Suggesters](https://docs.microsoft.com/en-us/azure/search/search-what-is-an-index#suggesters), [scoring profiles](https://docs.microsoft.com/en-us/azure/search/search-what-is-an-index#scoring-profiles) and [analyzers](https://docs.microsoft.com/en-us/azure/search/search-what-is-an-index#analyzers) as part of your index definition.

 **Important Note:** Take note of the index Field names from this file as you will use them as config across the following files: